What is a Quantity Surveyor in the Construction Industry?

 Some QS's are trained in techniques of cost control.
 Those QS's who emphasize the cost discipline often use the term "Cost Consultant".
 They ensure that projects are designed and constructed in such a manner as to secure value for money, cost certainty and programme dates.

 Others emphasize contracts management.
 Trained to draft, interpret and administer complex contracts, those QS's who operate in the broader field of project management often adopt other titles such as "Contracts manager" or "Construction surveyor".
-A number of QS’s work in procurement in the oil & gas industry, process and power industries, and civil engineering.
-Their preferred title, in countries where the QS profession is less known, is "Contracts engineer".

 Some QS’s specialize in project management and running multi-disciplinary projects, the QS background being a good foundation for understanding the complexities of modern large-scale projects.